Overcome Depression when Addicted

-Teenagers, sometimes they’re smoking because it’s just the ‘in’ thing to do.
+Sometimes, teenagers, are smoking because it’s just the ‘in’ thing to do.
 But if they’re not producing enough serotonin, all of a sudden it becomes this hugely addictive fix that their brain is literally look at as this miracle.

-Well, what happens is they develop an addiction and it starts just destroying.
+What happens is they develop an addiction and it starts just destroying.
 It starts destroying their memory receptors.
 It starts destroying other parts of their brain because of the extreme use, and it can become devastating.

 Once they went to a doctor, got multiple opinions, and they found a solution that worked to help his serotonin levels, it became – not easy, because he was addicted at that point – but it became more manageable for him to really have a desire to get on top of his addiction.